jocox029/Another-Repository/README.md

 # Another-Repository
 This is another repository.
 How about that?
-THis is in bozo branch.
+This is no longer bozo branch.